Progressives stand firm on priorities as infrastructure debate continues - The Boston Globe

 “Denying Americans millions of good-paying jobs, safer roads, cleaner water, more reliable electricity and better broadband only hurts everyday families,” she said.

-But Sen. Bernie Sanders, I-Vt., chair of the Budget Committee, expressed confidence in the progressives’ negotiating position, pointing to signals from the White House that their faction was right to push for a more ambitious legislative agenda.
+But Senator Bernie Sanders, chairman of the Budget Committee, expressed confidence in the progressives’ negotiating position, pointing to signals from the White House that their faction was right to push for a more ambitious legislative agenda.

 “People will be disappointed.
 People will not get everything we want,” he said on NBC's “Meet the Press.”
 “We’re going to fight until we get both bills.”

-Speaking on “State of the Union,” Sen. Richard Durbin, D-Ill., the No. 2 Senate Democrat, agreed that some big choices lie ahead.
+Speaking on “State of the Union,” Senator Richard Durbin of Illinois, the No. 2 Senate Democrat, agreed that some big choices lie ahead.

 Advertisement